openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## User Authentication using Verifiable Credentials

 Clients intending to authenticate the end-user utilizing a claim in a Verifiable Credential MUST ensure this claim is stable for the end-user as well locally unique and never reassigned within the Credential Issuer to another end-user.
 Such a claim MUST also only be used in combination with the Credential Issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different Credential Issuer and tries to impersonate the legitimate user.

+## Encrypting an Unsigned Response {#encrypting_unsigned_response}

+This specification defines in (#jarm) how to encrypt an unsigned Authorization Response using mechanisms defined in [@!JARM].

+Therefore, Verifiers MUST NOT assume a response is integrity protected based solely on the response being received when Response Mode is one of those defined in [@!JARM], or `direct_post.jwt` defined in (#direct_post_jwt).

+When Authorization Response is encrypted but not signed, the attacker who knows an encryption key of the Verifier might be able to generate a new encrypted Authorization Response for the Verifier.
+Such attacker-generated Authorization Response might contain parameters such as `presentation_submission` that has been modified by the attacker.

+Note that attacker might be able to inject a new `vp_token`, but this can be detected as defined in (#preventing-replay).

 ## DIF Presentation Exchange 2.0.0